snitch-org/snitch/README.md

  - Exceptions (`SNITCH_WITH_EXCEPTIONS`).
 See above.

  - Console (`SNITCH_WITH_STDOUT`).
-There is no default implementation for the console; you will have to supply your own function:
+When disabled, there is no default implementation for the console; you will have to supply your own function:

    ```c++
     // Your own implementation: write this message somewhere, or just discard the message.